Icatibant

 Icatibant, sold under the brand name Firazyr, is a medication for the symptomatic treatment of acute attacks of hereditary angioedema (HAE) in adults with C1-esterase-inhibitor deficiency.
 It is not effective in angioedema caused by medication from the ACE inhibitor class.

 It is a peptidomimetic consisting of ten amino acids, which is a selective and specific antagonist of bradykinin B_{2} receptors.

 Mechanism of action

 Bradykinin is a peptide-based hormone that is formed locally in tissues, very often in response to a trauma.
-It increases vessel permeability, dilates blood vessels and causes smooth muscle cells to contract.
+It increases vessel permeability, dilates blood vessels and causes endotelial cells to contract.
 Bradykinin plays an important role as the mediator of pain.
 Surplus bradykinin is responsible for the typical symptoms of inflammation, such as swelling, redness, overheating and pain.
 These symptoms are mediated by activation of bradykinin B_{2} receptors.
 Icatibant acts as a bradykinin inhibitor by blocking the binding of native bradykinin to the bradykinin B_{2} receptor.
 Little is known about the effects of icatibant on the bradykinin B_{1} receptor.